-A packaging company who had traditionally manufactured steel cans decided to diversify their product portfolio by adding aluminum aerosol cans.
-Due to the extensive project scope requiring a significant capital investment in new equipment and potentially air and water pollution control, the packager stipulated that the successful vendor had to single source the entire project.
-Since the can equipment manufacturer who won the project was not an expert in air and water treatment, they in turn searched for a partner company with the ability to single source all pollution control aspects.
+A packaging company who had traditionally manufactured steel cans decided to diversify by adding aluminum aerosol cans to their product portfolio.
+Due to the extensive project scope and a significant capital investment in new equipment including air and water pollution control, the packager stipulated that the successful vendor had to single source the entire project.
+Since the can making equipment manufacturer who ultimately won the project was not an expert in air and water treatment, they in turn searched for a partner with the ability to single source all pollution control aspects.
 Anguil, a single source air and water treatment system provider, was selected to be that partner.

 - Input water quality (conductivity < 10 micro Siemens)

 - Required washer input pressure

 - The need for a “fast fill” mode to quickly refill the washer after maintenance activities

 - The requirement for maximal equipment up time

 With customer input, Anguil selected a dual train Reverse Osmosis (RO) system to meet the washer’s influent requirements.